Netanyahu rival Benny Gantz to meet US leaders

 On Saturday, the US airdropped aid into Gaza, shortly after Israeli forces opened fire on Palestinians rushing to grab food from an Israel-organised convoy, killing at least 115.

-The airdrops bypassed an aid delivery system hobbled by Israeli restrictions, logistical issues, and fighting in Gaza, but aid officials say the method is far less effective than deliveries by truck.
+The airdrops bypassed an aid delivery system hobbled by Israeli restrictions, logistical issues and fighting in Gaza, but aid officials say the method is far less effective than deliveries by truck.

 Netanyahu’s popularity has dropped markedly since the war broke out, with many in the country holding him responsible for failing to prevent Hamas’s October 7 attack, which killed 1,139 people, and saw about 250 others taken captive.

-Israelis accuse his extreme right-wing government of a slow response during the attacks and say his government left victims largely without support in the aftermath.
+Israelis accuse his extreme right-wing government of a slow response during the attacks and say it left victims largely without support in the aftermath.

-Although most Israelis back the war and see it as self-defence, thousands marched late on Saturday to call for early elections, according to Israeli media.
+Although most Israelis back the war, thousands marched late on Saturday to call for early elections, according to Israeli media.

 An opinion poll conducted by Israeli Channel 13 showed that 53 percent of Israelis believe that political survival is what is pushing Netanyahu to prolong the war in Gaza.